davekinkead/thesis/paper.coffee.md

       winners / population

-Running the same Monte Carlo simulation for the same variables as for the epistemic simulation yields a different set of results.
+Running the same Monte Carlo simulation for the same variables as for the epistemic simulation yields a different set of results to those of the content-independent one.
 Below, we see the fidelity of individual preference to majority vote for a distribution of agents with a 60:40 preference for some choice A or B over a range of clustering and partition variables, viewed by degree of clustering.

 ![Preference realisation by cluster factor](graphs/pref-600-c.png)